Structure of the Book

 - Who gets to lead?
 Is it better to be led by a few or by the many?
 Yitro's system of judges of tens, fifties, hundreds, and thousands would suggested a very Bloated Bureaucracy; was that really efficient?
 Is it preferable that cultic roles be assigned to each family or be limited to just one tribe?
 Should leadership be related to lineage (and thus dynastic), or should it be a meritocracy?
 See Selection of the Priests and Levites.

 - Flawed leadership?
 Must our leaders be viewed as perfect role models, or is it legitimate to criticize some of their actions?
-Was Moshe's taking the law into his own hands to kill the Egyptian an act deserving of praise or condemnation?
-How is one to understand Aharon's role in the Sin of the Golden Calf?
+Is Moshe's Killing of the Egyptian and taking the law into his own hands, an act to be emulated or a cause for concern?
+How are we to understand Aharon's role in the Sin of the Golden Calf?